fernandollisboa/blogpost-roo/BLOGPOST.md

  #<Bull:0x00007f1623249100 id: 4, name: "Zero", born_on: Sun, 12 Feb 2012, offspring_count: 0, registration_code: "000", created_at: --- UTC +00:00, updated_at: --- UTC +00:00>
 ]
 ```
 There it is!
 Now we can use these information to closely keep up with our handsome bulls!
+It's as simples and direct as it gets.
+In the real world we would need to treat the data, look for inconsistencies and so on, but the core ideia here is to realize that excel files can be easily imported, and it really is that simple!

 ## Tests, Tests, Tests
 So.. how do we test it?